Contribution Of International Trade To A Country’s Economy

 Variety Of Choices For ConsumerApart from comparative advantage or relatively lower input costs, the new trade theory emphasizes the availability of choices for consumers as a driving force behind trade & economic growth.
 Take the example of BMW cars from Germany, enjoying a larger client base from all over the world because of their quality and brand image.
 Similarly, when it comes to music & film, the trade offers a wide range of choices across the world with different flavors & tastes.
 The best example is none other than the clothing industry.
 Today, consumers have ample choices across the world in terms of quality, brands & prices.

 Specialization & Benefit of Economies of Scale Leads Enhanced EfficiencyAnother important aspect depicted by the new trade theory shifts our focus from a country’s specialization in certain things to their capability of adopting specialization, enabling them to enjoy economies of scale, defeating all other factors.
 It means, some countries are rich in the production of particular goods with no intention to sideline others but it turns out to be an increase in their efficiency.
 On the other hand, where the production of high value-added products is involved, it gets divided into a global production system.
 Take the example of Apple that has its manufacturing in the US but also contracts the production to Asian factories.
-This way, trade enables a product to be manufactured in multiple nations.
+This way, trade finance service enables a product to be manufactured in multiple nations.

 More Ways Trade Effects Global Economy:1.
 Trade enables the flow of technology that leads to an increase in productivity, resulting in the short-term multiplier effect.
 Know how different technologies are reshaping the future of global trade.

 2. It benefits workers/laborers in many ways like:

 3. Increased dependence on open trade brings the capability to reduce poverty in most developing countries.